 Precision Slider: user preference

-* enabling TLS encrypts the data transmitted between MQTT clients and the broker for increased security, but is not supported on all platforms.
+* Not required but enabling TLS encrypts the data transmitted between MQTT clients and the broker for increased security so highly recommended.
+Note that TLS is not supported on all platforms.

 > Neighbor Info: